s3-jarvis/HandBrake-Batch-Encoder-Script/README.md

 ## Batch Video Encoding Script using HandBrakeCLI

 ### Introduction
-Let's say that you have recorded your Video Lectures/Meetings and now they're taking up large amounts of space on your hard drive (or SSD), what do you do?
+Let's say that you have recorded your Video Lectures/Meetings and now they're taking up large amounts of space on your hard drive (or SSD), what do you do? <br />
 The answer to that problem is Video Encoding.
 HandBrake is a popular open-source software that does this job for you.
 In this Python Script, I'll be making use of their CLI Tool for Batch Video Encoding.

 ### Why this Script?
 By default, HandBrake supports encoding multiple video files by adding them to the queue.
-But where's the fun in that?
+But where's the fun in that? <br />
 By using my script, you can encode an entire directory of video files with just a single command!

 ### Features